 – Murray Stewart, MD, Chief Medical Officer

-Rare genetic disorders of obesity may be caused by an impaired melanocortin-4 receptor (MC4R) pathway resulting from genetic variants.
+Rare genetic diseases of obesity may be caused by an impaired melanocortin-4 receptor (MC4R) pathway resulting from genetic variants.
 Setmelanotide, Rhythm’s investigational drug which is an MC4R agonist, has the potential to restore the function of an impaired MC4R pathway, and in doing so, help to reduce hunger and body weight in individuals living with these diseases.
-Rhythm is currently focused on investigating the efficacy and safety of setmelanotide in the treatment of several rare genetic disorders.
+Rhythm is currently focused on investigating the efficacy and safety of setmelanotide in the treatment of several rare genetic diseases.

 Clinically, these diseases share the hallmark characteristics of early-onset severe obesity and insatiable hunger (hyperphagia).

 * Calculations regarding non-syndromic disorder assume a U.S. population of 327 million, of which 1.7% have early-onset, severe obesity (Hales et al in JAMA – April 2018: Trends Obesity and Severe Obesity Prevalence in US Youth and Adults by Sex and Age, 2007-2008 to 2015-2016);